Stacks-OnStacks/Feyline_Feasts_API_KBNE/FF_API_KBNE/README.md

     Register/Update/Delete an account
     Add/Update/Delete my payment info
-    Create/Update an order only if Registered & Logged in Once I order, balance is removed based on the amount in the order Add any comments for substitutions to the order details View all past orders
+    Create/Update an order only if Registered & Logged in Once I order, balance is updated based on the amount in the order Add any comments for substitutions to the order details View all past orders

-## contributers
+## contributors
 Khalis Bell<br />
 Nickolas Earles